equalframework/equal-doc/docs/usage/views.md

 }
 ```

-A real example of a form view is shown below, which is the Category form of a package having multiple `sections` (tabs) each having a label(Categories, Product Models and Booking Types) and an id(section.categories_id, section.product_models, section.booking_types) to be able to be translated in using the "i18n".
-The field called ```name``` has a `widget` header set to true which makes it have a bigger font as mentioned earlier and the most important field of this view.
+A real example of a form view is shown below, which is the Category form of a package having multiple `sections` (tabs) each having a label(Categories, Product Models and Booking Types) and an id(`section.categories_id`, `section.product_models`, `section.booking_types`) to be able to be translated in using the "i18n".
+The field called `name` has a `widget` property with an attribute `header` set to true which makes it have a bigger font as mentioned earlier and the most important field of this view.

-The view's name is *Category.form.default.json* and is as follows:
+The view's name is `Category.form.default.json` and is as follows:

 ```json
 {